DIY Concrete Stepping Stones: Shaped Like Natural Stone

 The bag really ended up being a great way to get a nice rippled texture of natural stone into the wet cement.

 Step 9.
-Let The Concrete Cure
+Let It Cure

 Now continue these steps with the rest of the stones.
 Technically, the stones will reach their full cure in 3-4 weeks- meaning their full strength.